Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 > An identifier of the subject who carried out the experiment.
 The identifiers are numbers from 1-30

 **[2]activity**
+> A factor variable.
+It represents six activities:
+>- WALKING
+>- WALKING_UPSTAIRS
+>- WALKING_DOWNSTAIRS
+>- SITTING
+>- STANDING
+>- LAYING

->- A factor variable.
-It represents six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) that each person performed, represented by numbers from 1-6 respectively.
+> that each person performed, represented by numbers from 1-6 respectively.

 tBodyAcc.mean...X
 tBodyAcc.mean...Y